takakiwakuda/WindowsProgram/doc/Get-WindowsProgram.md

 ## DESCRIPTION

-Retrieves installed programs on Windows.
+The `Get-WindowsProgram` cmdlet retrieves installed programs on Windows.

 ## EXAMPLES